UCLNatSci/2024/PHAS0026/_sources/variationofparameters.md

 ## General Case: $ n $-th Order ODEs*

-* This is section not examinable!
+NB This is subsection non-examinable!

 For an $ n $-th order ODE:
 ```{math}